 The gifts for the parents of the bride-to-be included sacks of sugar, detergents, fuel, flour, beer, chicken and an armchair

 At the weekend David took us and five Australian girls who were volunteering in the health clinic to the introduction ceremony of his friend.
-Before a couple gets married https://lookup-phone-prefix.ca , the man has to be officially introduced to the parents of the woman.
+Before a couple gets married https://lookup-phone-prefix.ca putty download windows , the man has to be officially introduced to the parents of the woman.
 The introduction is accompanied by both families, many friends and a lot of gifts.
 After several dances and speeches and a thorough inspection of the gifts, the parents of the bride-to-be accept the man as their future son-in-law and he is allowed to propose.
 The Ugandan introduction ceremony looked like a wedding to me with games, the ritual of exchanging the rings and finally a cake.

 Unfortunately, Mario had to leave the next day to get back to his job in Barcelona.
 I joined him as I planned to hike through the Rwenzori mountains and on top of the Nyiragongo volcano soon to take advantage of the present dry season.